panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2018-12-19 Program Management Committee/2018-12-19-PMC_Meeting.md

 	11. #22 Mailing lists
 	12. #23 Financial Control for PaNOSC

+5. Next PMC meeting format

-4. News from other proposals and events
+7. News from other proposals and events

-5. AOB
+8. AOB